larowlan/menu_block/README.txt

         start with the 2nd level or deeper will only be visible when the trail to the active menu item is in the block's tree.

+    Make the starting level follow the active menu item If the active menu item is deeper than the level specified above, the starting level will follow the active menu item.
+Otherwise, the starting level of the tree will remain fixed.

     Maximum depth
         From the starting level, specify the maximum depth of the tree.
 Blocks with a maximum depth of 1 will just be a single un-nested list of links